|EN

 travelesimswitzerland

-Land in Zurich without a plan and your Canadian carrier starts billing $18/day for roaming.
-Stay a week and that is $126 for one person, or $252 for two, before you have even thought about how much data you used.
+Land in Zurich without a plan and your Canadian carrier starts charging $18/day.
+Stay a week and that becomes $126 for one person, or $252 for two, before you've even opened Google Maps on the train platform.

 The math is not close.